QBiotics Announces Clinical Collaboration with MSD Targeting Unresectable Melanoma

 *27% treatment response rate (n=6); 18% complete response rate (n=4)2.

-A single injection of tigilanol tiglate has been shown in canine patients to ablate (completely destroy) 75% of treated tumours[3].
-Veterinary use of tigilanol tiglate (branded STELFONTA) has received marketing authorisation by the European Medicines Authority and the Veterinary Medicines Directorate in the United Kingdom as a treatment for canine mast cell tumours.
-STELFONTA is also under review by the US Food and Drug Administration - Center for Veterinary Medicine and the Australian Pesticides and Veterinary Medicines Authority.
-STELFONTA is partnered with Virbac, a global animal health company and launched in Europe in April 2020.
+A single injection of tigilanol tiglate has been shown in canine patients to ablate (completely destroy) 75% of treated tumours(3).
+Veterinary use of tigilanol tiglate (branded STELFONTA(R)) has received marketing authorisation by the European Medicines Authority and the Veterinary Medicines Directorate in the United Kingdom as a treatment for canine mast cell tumours.
+STELFONTA(R) is also under review by the US Food and Drug Administration - Center for Veterinary Medicine and the Australian Pesticides and Veterinary Medicines Authority.
+STELFONTA(R) is partnered with Virbac, a global animal health company and launched in Europe in April 2020.

 1. Boyle et al., (2014) Intra-tumoural injection of the novel PKC activator EBC-46 rapidly ablates tumours in mouse models.
 PLoS One 9:e1068887.
 DOI: 10.1371/journal.pone.0108887.